nisarg210/G58_Project_SE_510/proj1/readme.md

 - To enhance our project documentation and make it more accessible, we should create a detailed README file that includes step-by-step installation instructions, configuration guidance, and troubleshooting tips.
 Use a consistent and easy-to-follow format.The contributors should have considered creating video tutorials demonstrating the installation and setup process if possible.
 Visual guides can be extremely helpful, especially for complex projects.
 Also keeping documentation up-to-date with each code change or new release is important.
 This ensures that developers always have accurate and relevant information.

 In the Simplii project we found some bugs for example while adding dates in the list the validation is not set.
 The due date can be earlier than the start date.
 Also we will improve the navigation bar and try to add new functionalities.
-Moreover, the recommendation page is static page, we will try to make it dynamic based on users interest.In conclusion, our experience highlighted various challenges that users or future developers may encounter when working on the project.
+Moreover, the recommendation page is static page, we will try to make it dynamic based on users interest.
+In conclusion, our experience highlighted various challenges that users or future developers may encounter when working on the project.
 It is worth noting that many of these challenges could have been mitigated or avoided entirely through diligent documentation maintenance.
 Additionally, conducting thorough testing of the requirements.txt file across different operating systems could have played a crucial role in preventing these issues.
 For our further implementations we will take care of these problems and try to make the installation and running process smoother.